Nada-75/Microwave/README.md

 # Microwave
-This is a Microwave Oven Controller Project using Arm Cortex-m4 for my college.
+This is a Microwave Oven Controller Project using Arm Cortex-m4 for our college.